 1993 Honors B.A., Geography, University of Delaware

-Dr. Longcore is an accomplished environmental policy consultant, having provided extensive expert commentary and analysis in dozens of environmental cases, for local, regional, and national organizations on issues as diverse as “towerkill” of migratory birds at communications towers, the proposed delisting of the Yellowstone population of grizzly bears, the ecological impacts of pesticides on birds, and numerous residential, recreational, and commercial development projects.
+Longcore also is an accomplished environmental policy consultant, having provided extensive expert commentary and analysis in dozens of environmental cases, for local, regional, and national organizations on issues as diverse as “towerkill” of migratory birds at communications towers, the proposed delisting of the Yellowstone population of grizzly bears, the ecological impacts of pesticides on birds, and numerous residential, recreational, and commercial development projects.

 Among his accomplishments, Dr. Longcore co-developed science-based habitat restoration program and native plant nursery for coastal dune habitats and transferred operation to nonprofit training at-risk youth and young adults; directed the growth of a yearlong senior practicum problems course for a B.S. program in environmental science, with competitive selection of student group projects for off-campus clients ranging from Fortune 500 companies to local nonprofits; and managed a successful captive breeding program for endangered California butterflies.

 He is certified as a Geographic Information Science Professional (GISP) by the Geographic Information Science Certification Institute (GISCI).

 Paudel, S., Benavides, J.C., MacDonald, B., Longcore, T., Wilson, G.W.T. & Loss, S., Determinants of native and non-native plant community structure in an oceanic island.
 Ecosphere 8(9):301927, 2017, doi: 10.1002/ecs2.1927.

 Pack, D. W., Hardy, B. S. & Longcore, T., Studying Earth at night from CubeSats.
 Proceedings of the 31st Annual AIAA/USU Conference on Small Satellites, 1–11, August 2017.